Ararder/vqtl_ageOfOnset/README.md

 The first step was therefore to convert from bgen to plink format.
 To do this, we generated a .sample file as it's needed for plink2 to convert between filetypes.
 OSCA does not accept duplicate SNPs, and we therefore removed duplicate SNPs in the conversion step.
+This was done for each of the chromosomes.

 ```bash
 #!/bin/bash